PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Design Principles

 \section{Design Principles}

-Academic posters are visual communication tools that require deliberate design to initiate conversations~\citep{faulkes2021better}.
-Our framework embeds four core principles, i.e., narrative, layout, color, and typography into agent designs to ensure effectiveness.
+Academic posters are visual media that require deliberate design to initiate conversations.
+Instead of relying on arbitrary heuristics, our framework is built upon a foundation of established research into high-quality poster design~\citep{faulkes2021better}.
+We distill these best practices into four core principles that are embedded directly into our agent designs.

 \textbf{Narrative.} A coherent narrative is the foundation of a design-aware poster.
 Following a schema widely adopted in scientific writing, we adopt the ``And, But, Therefore'' (\textbf{ABT}) structure~\citep{olson2019narrative} to distill the paper's core message, which establishes context (And), identifies problems (But), and presents solutions (Therefore).
 This narrative then guides the creation of specific, content-driven section titles.